AUMER01/WRO-Self-Driving-Cars-Challenge/README.md

 ## ⚙️ code/

-The full code for both open challenge and obstacle challenge are provided inside code fileson the top of this page.
+The full code for both open challenge and obstacle challenge are provided inside code file on the top of this page.

 ## 🧱 models/